pires810/jponttuset.github.io/index.md

 <a href="https://www.xmu.edu.cn/" target="_blank">Xiamen University</a>.
 I am a member of <a href="https://uacen.xmu.edu.cn/" target="_blank">Key Laboratory of Underwater Acoustic Communication and Marine Information Technology (Xiamen University), Ministry of Education</a>.

 <br />
-My research area is on wireless communications, with special focus on underwater acoustic communications (including algorithm design, system development, performance analysis) and signal processing in wireless communications.
+My research area is on wireless communications, with special focus on underwater acoustic communications, including algorithm design, system development, and performance analysis.

 <br />
-I got my Phd degree from <a href="https://uconn.edu/" target="_blank">University of Connecticut</a>, supervised by <a href="https://www.ee.uconn.edu/shengli-zhou/" target="_blank">Prof. Shengli Zhou</a>(IEEE Fellow).
+I got my Phd degree from <a href="https://uconn.edu/" target="_blank">University of Connecticut</a>, supervised by <a href="https://www.ee.uconn.edu/shengli-zhou/" target="_blank">Prof. Shengli Zhou</a> (IEEE Fellow).
 Previously, I worked at <a href="http://uae.hrbeu.edu.cn/" target="_blank">College of Underwater Acoustic Engineering</a> in Harbin Engineering University, and <a href="http://www.aquasent.com/" target="_blank">AquaSeNT</a>.